Key Points

 Using process entitlement as an input to develop metrics and objectives identifies the ideal process performance and demonstrates the best-case scenario that provides the organization’s targets to emulate.

-Similarly, much like athletic coaches use examples of previous performance to develop training programs, Lean Six Sigma practitioners can use process entitlement to determine which processes in the organization have the highest potential for improvement.
+Similarly, much like athletic coaches use examples of previous performance to develop training programs, Lean Six Sigma practitioners can use this concept to determine which processes in the organization have the highest potential for improvement.

-Ultimately, process entitlement is vital for the Lean Six Sigma Practitioner to understand because process entitlement measures current state process capabilities.
+Ultimately, the Lean Six Sigma Practitioner needs to understand it because process entitlement measures current state process capabilities.

 About the Author